Gwen Bristow: Move to Hollywood and literary success

 RKO Pictures bought the film rights to The Ninth Guest in 1933 and asked Bristow and Manning to write the script.
 The couple moved to Hollywood and lived briefly at 8231 Fountain Avenue.

 In 1934 Manning published a solo novel, Party Wire, and sold the film rights.
 Bristow had also written several novels on her own, but they were rejected by publishers.
 Bristow destroyed the manuscripts.

 Bristow persevered, and in California began writing what would become her Louisiana plantation novels.
 Deep Summer (1937), The Handsome Road (1938), and This Side of Glory (1940) are historical novels that follow two Louisiana families over the course of several generations.
 These novels established Bristow as a popular writer of historical fiction.

 Bristow's fame grew, and Manning also enjoyed rising popularity as a director and producer.
 They befriended Joe Pasternak, Ray Bradbury, Irving Stone, and scriptwriters Pauline and Leo Townsend.
+Bristow's 1943 novel Tomorrow is Forever was adapted for the screen and made into a movie by Irving Pichel in 1946.

 Bristow's next hit was Jubilee Trail (1950) which she wrote over seven years.
 The novel is set against the backdrop of westward expansion in the 1840s.
 The protagonist Garnet Hale joins a wagon train bound for California, and the novel offers a fictionalized account of the early Santa Fe trail pioneers.
 Jubilee Trail was on several bestseller lists for months.
 A film version, which premiered at the Saenger Theater on Canal Street in New Orleans, was also successful.
 Furthermore, her books had universal appeal: various ones were translated into German, French, Italian, Norwegian, Danish, Swedish, Finnish, Czech, Slovak, Dutch, Spanish, and Portuguese.

 By 1950, the couple lived in the San Fernando Valley.
 There, Bristow wrote Celia Garth (1959).
 She continued to write novels and articles for magazines until her death in 1980.